 Whenever a member of this department serves or assists in serving a court order and that service is completed, a Return of Service form shall be completed and submitted to the Washington Crime Information Center (WACIC).
-Such forms shall include:

-- A. Such forms shall include:
+A. Such forms shall include:

-- 1. Who was served

-- 2. What documents were served

-- 3. Court order name and number

-- 4. Date and time of service

-- 5. Address where service occurred

-- 6. Serving officers' names, signatures and personnel numbers

-- B. When serving an order requiring firearms surrender:

-- 1. The officer shall inform the respondent that the order is effective upon service and the respondent must immediately surrender all firearms and dangerous

-- weapons in his or her custody, control, or possession and any concealed pistol license issued under RCW 9.41.070, and conduct any search permitted by law for such firearms, dangerous weapons, and concealed pistol license. - 2.
+- Who was served - What documents were served - 3.
+Court order name and number - 4.
+Date and time of service - Address where service occurred - 6.
+Serving officers' names, signatures and personnel numbers - B. When serving an order requiring firearms surrender: - The officer shall inform the respondent that the order is effective upon service and the respondent must immediately surrender all firearms and dangerous weapons in his or her custody, control, or possession and any concealed pistol license issued under RCW 9.41.070, and conduct any search permitted by law for such firearms, dangerous weapons, and concealed pistol license. - 2.
 The law enforcement officer shall take possession of all firearms, dangerous weapons, and any concealed pistol license belonging to the respondent that are surrendered, in plain sight, or discovered pursuant to a lawful search. - 3.
-The officer taking possession of firearms, dangerous weapons, and any concealed pistol license shall issue a receipt identifying all firearms, dangerous weapons, and any concealed pistol license that have been surrendered and provide a copy of the receipt to the respondent.
+The officer taking possession of firearms, dangerous weapons, and any concealed pistol license shall issue a receipt identifying all firearms, dangerous weapons, and any concealed pistol license that have been surrendered and provide a copy of the receipt to the respondent. - 4.
+The officer shall return the Proof of Surrender or Declaration of Non-Surrender to Records with the Return of Service.